The Complexity of All-switches Strategy Improvement: The Construction

-Our goal is to show that $\edgeswitch$ is \PSPACE-complete by reducing from the circuit iteration problem $\bitswitch$.
-Let $(F, B, z)$ be the input to the circuit iteration problem, and let $C$ be the negated form of the circuit that computes $F$.
+Formally, let $(F, B, z)$ be the input to the circuit iteration problem, and let $C$ be the negated form of the circuit that computes $F$.
 Throughout this section, we will use $n$ as the bit-length of $B$, and $k = |C|$ as the number of gates used in $C$.
 We will use $\org$, $\notg$, and $\inputg$ to denote the set of or-gates, not-gates, and input/output-gates, respectively.

-We will force greedy all-switches strategy improvement to compute $F^i(B)$ for each value of $i$.
-To do this, we will represent each gate in $C$ by a gadget, and applying strategy improvement to these gadgets will cause the correct output values for each gate to be computed.
-One complication is that, after computing $F(B)$, the circuit must then copy the output values back to the input gates.
-To resolve this issue, the construction contains two entire copies of the circuit, numbered $0$ and $1$, which take turns in computing $F$.
-First circuit~$0$ computes $F(B)$, then circuit~$1$ computes $F(F(B))$, then circuit~$0$ computes $F(F(F(B)))$, and so on.

-There will be a specific edge $e$ in the construction that is switched if and only if the $z$-th bit of $F^i(B)$ is $1$ for some even $i$.
-The technical requirement for $i$ to be even is explained by the fact that there are two copies of the circuit, and each copy only computes $F^i(B)$ for either the case where $i$ is even or the case where $i$ is odd.

-The construction also uses Friedmann's exponential-time examples as a \emph{clock}.
-Friedmann's examples are designed to force greedy all-switches strategy improvement to mimic a binary counter.
-The construction contains two entire copies of Friedmann's example, so that each copy of the circuit is equipped with its own clock.
-The fundamental idea is that, each time the clock ticks, i.e., each time the binary counter advances to the next bit-string, the circuit will start computing $F$.
-Thus the two clocks must be out of phase relative to one another, so that the two circuits correctly alternate.

 In the rest of this section, we describe the construction.
 We begin by giving an overview of Friedmann's example, both because it plays a key role in our construction, and because the \notg gate gadgets in our circuits are a modification of the bit-gadget used by Friedmann.
 We then move on to describe the gate gadgets, and how they compute the function $F$.